Microwave Quantum Memcapacitor Effect: Results and Discussion

-We analyze the dynamic response of the memristive variable of the coupled device that corresponds to the second oscillator of each subsystem, labeled as oscillator 2 and oscillator 4.
+We analyze the dynamic response of the memcapacitive variable of the coupled device that corresponds to the second oscillator of each subsystem, labeled as oscillator 2 and oscillator 4.
 We study the evolution of a subsystem during the timescale $T=10(2\pi)/\omega_{\nu}$, with $\omega_{\nu}$ as the driving frequency of the input voltage.
-Notice that the coupling capacitance $C_{m}$ modifies the frequency of both microwave quantum memristor, which leads to a slight change in the conditions required for the input voltage to achieve memristive behavior in both devices.
-The parameter values used in the analysis are provided in Table \ref{tab:Table2} in Appendix \ref{App.B2}.
+Notice that the coupling capacitance $C_{m}$ modifies the frequency of both microwave quantum memcapacitor, which leads to a slight change in the conditions required for the input voltage to achieve memory behavior in both devices.
+The parameter values used in the analysis are provided in Table \ref{tab:Table2} in Methods, section \ref{App.B2}.

 We start our analysis by considering the initial state $\ket{\Psi (0)} = \ket{0,\psi(\pi/2,0)}\ket{0,\psi(\pi/2,0)}$, where $|\psi(\pi/2,0)\rangle = (\ket{0} +\ket{1})/\sqrt{2}$.
 We show the response with this initial condition in Fig.~\ref{Fig:0.1superposition state2}(a)-(b).
-We can observe that the observable $\langle \hat{n} \rangle$ exhibits memristive behavior in both microwave quantum memristors.
+We can observe that the observable $\langle \hat{n} \rangle$ exhibits memory behavior in both microwave quantum memcapacitors.
 At high frequency, shown in Fig.~\ref{Fig:0.1superposition state2}(e)-(f), we can observe that dynamics response form circumference, which corresponds to an oscillatory behavior.